 The mission of the CSC is to ensure continued satisfactory performance of the IANA function for the direct customers of the naming services.
 The primary customers of the naming services are top-level domain registry operators, but also include root server operators and other non- root zone functions.

-The mission will be achieved through regular monitoring by the CSC of the performance of the IANA naming function against agreed service level targets and through mechanisms to engage with the IANA Functions Operator to remedy identified areas of concern.
+The mission will be achieved through regular monitoring by the CSC of the performance of the IANA naming function against agreed service level targets ( below: service level requirements) and through mechanisms to engage with the IANA Functions Operator to remedy identified areas of concern.
 As such, the CSC and the IANA Functions Operator should work together to identify issues and to initiate timely action.(4)

-The CSC is authorized to undertake remedial action to address performance issues in accordance with the Remedial Action Procedures.
-(2) The Remedial Action Procedures are to be developed and agreed to by the CSC and the IANA Functions Operator post-transition, once the CSC is formed.
+The CSC is authorized to undertake remedial action to address performance issues in accordance with the Remedial Action Procedures as agreed between the IANA Naming Function Operator and the CSC, and updated from time to time.
+The Remedial Action Procedures become effecvtive after publication on the PTI and CSC website (2) The Remedial Action Procedures should require discussion between the CSC and PTI on the causes of performance failure to identify how to respond and include procedures to escalate unresolved performance issues to the IANA Functions Operator and ICANN management should there be a failure to resolve issues(9) The Remedial Action Procedures are to be developed and agreed to by the CSC and the IANA Functions Operator post-transition, once the CSC is formed.
+Failing resolution the CSC will refer the issue(s) to the RySG and the ccNSO Council (5)

 In the event performance issues are not remedied to the satisfaction of the CSC, despite good- faith attempts to do so, the CSC will use the escalation procedure in the manner set out in the RAPs and failing resolution will refer to the RySG and the ccNSO Council (5)